KaioAntonio/KaioAntonio/README.md

 ### Hi, My name is Kaio 👋
-* I'm learning Python and Java 👨‍💻
+* I'm Python Developer👨‍💻
-* I'm want to be a Web Developer 👨‍💻
+* I'm want to be a great Developer 👨‍💻
 * Studying Computer science at Tiradentes Univesity 👨‍🎓
 * I'm learning English ✈
 * I'm living in Aracaju-SE 🌴